 The same thing, alas, applies to most mainstream film criticism currently being published in North America.
 With very few exceptions, knowledge of films is almost never considered a positive criterion by magazine and newspaper editors looking for a film critic to hire; indeed, the usual assumption is that too much display of such knowledge will alienate readers and advertisers alike.
 (At the Toronto Film Festival every year, the slogan advertising the audience award for the most popular film is, “Because everyone’s a critic.”
 The democratic idea behind this phrase is infinitely more influential over North American film culture than any notion of demonstrable expertise, which is invariably regarded as snobbish and elitist.)

 Daney himself understood this tendency quite well when be reviewed THE LOVER shortly before his death: “The media no longer ask those who know something (or love something or, worst of all, know why they love something) to share that knowledge with the public.
 Instead, they ask those who know nothing to represent the ignorance of the public and, in so doing, to legitimize it.
 To ‘speak for others’ always comes down to claiming droit de seigneur over their ignorance.”
 Daney, of course, was writing in France, which suggests that the problem I’m discussing is in no way peculiar to either North America or the U.S. in particular.
 But it’s none the less worth stressing that the dominance of Hollywood over the world market is nowhere more apparent today than it is in the American media, where the invasion of entertainment news (i.e., unacknowledged advertising) has become so monolithic that it conceivably occupies more broadcast time at the moment than any other kind of news.
-This is an invasion, moreover, that invariably marginalizes film criticism to the point where it becomes a minor offshoot and facet of multi-million-dollar publicity campaigns, not, in most cases, any sort of alternative to those campaigns.
+This is an invasion, moreover, that invariably marginalizes film criticism to the point where it becomes a minor offshoot and facet of multi-million-dollar publicity campaigns, and not, in most cases, any sort of alternative to those campaigns.

 The sad fact is that the average American moviegoer can’t often distinguish between most film advertising and most film commentary -– and given the quality and nature of that commentary, there is no reason why any attempt to distinguish the two should be made.
 After all, a central criterion for success among most members of my profession is to find snippets of one’s prose reproduced in the ads themselves. (ln the U.S, there are even some reviewers quoted in movie ads who don’t bother to see the films they honor with their superlatives; they farm this drudge work out to various assistants, then compose their quotable catchphrases on the basis of their assistants’ reports.)
 And most reviewers for mass-circulation newspapers are expected by their editors to interview stars and directors as integral parts of their work — in other words, to produce part of the film’s publicity campaigns by other means.